-To install Git on a Debian system, it’s recommended to first update your system with the latest packages to avoid conflicts.
+To install Git on a Debian system, updating your system with the latest packages first is recommended to avoid conflicts.
 Run the following command to update your system:

 sudo apt update && sudo apt upgrade